malakai97/stonesmtg.com/_posts/2018-12-04-bryan_hockey_s1inv_report.md

 ---
 layout: post
-title: "Bryan Hockey - Romancing the Stones Invitational Tournament Report: 1st with Paradoxical"
+title: "Bryan Hockey - RTS Season 1 Invitational Report: 1st"
 excerpt: "By the time the eighth and final qualifier event of the 2018 Romancing the Stones season came around, I was already frothing in anticipation for the invitational."
-date: 2018-12-04 09:15:00 -600
 categories: Vintage TournamentReport RTSi
-redirect_from: "/2018-12-04-Brian-Hockey-RTSi-Tournament-Report/"
 ---

 By the time the eighth and final qualifier event of the 2018 Romancing the Stones season came around, I was already frothing in anticipation for the invitational.
 A disappointing double X-4 finish during Eternal Weekend had left me looking for a win with a little prestige.
 I’d hoped that it would come during [RTS8](https://lonestarlhurgoyfs.com/2018-11-19-17-November-2018-Results/), but to no avail.
 That left the invitational.
 The posting on lonestarlhurgoyfs.com said it all: the winner would receive “a year’s worth of bragging rights."*